unleashit/npm-library/packages/pagination/readme.md

 ## Pagination

-Responsive pagination component for React.
+Responsive pagination component for React in Typescript.

 ### Install
 ```